 Just be sure to meet the minimum spend in the allotted time.

 Tip #4: When you hit the big spend bonus and earn your bonus MQMs, you’ll get closer to earning Silver Medallion status, which earns a 2x bonus on miles purchased through Delta.

 This is on top of the normal 5x earning rate for Delta SkyMiles, the awards currency miles of Delta, for your normal flights.
 Just make sure you’re signed up!

 Tip #5: Note that because Delta Air Lines is a partner of American Express Membership Rewards, you can also earn Delta miles for any purchases with those cards.

 Amex points transfer at a 1:1 ratio, so there is no loss in value.
-This means you can use cards like the Premier Rewards Gold Card from American Express to purchase your flights at 3x miles instead of 2x.
+This means you can use cards like the American Express® Gold Card to purchase your flights at 3x miles instead of 2x.

 You could also utilize The Amex EveryDay® Credit Card from American Express or The Amex EveryDay® Preferred Credit Card from American Express or to earn points at U.S. supermarkets, gas stations, and restaurants.

 Those miles will be stacking up in no time!